mosamaasif/Inverted_Indexer/README.md

 Now enter a number corresponding to the given Menu Options:
     <ol>
-    <li> Search Only: If you have already created the inverted index, you can simply search.
+    <li> <b>Search Only:</b> If you have already created the inverted index, you can simply search.
-    <li> Rebuild Index and Search: If you want to rebuild index, or create it for the first time, and then search.
+    <li> <b>Rebuild Index and Search:</b> If you want to rebuild index, or create it for the first time, and then search.
 This will ask for a path to the corpus.
-    <li> Exit: Simply Exit the program.
+    <li> <b>Exit:</b> Simply Exit the program.
     </ol>

    ***NOTE:***
    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`The Corpora can have subdirectories, path in Menu Option 2 has to be for the root directory.
-Each Subdirectory will be merged once preprocessed and saved  seprately.`
+Each Subdirectory will be merged once preprocessed and individual files have been created.`

 ### Example Images